SantiagoTorres/SantiagoTorres.github.io/index.md

 work on), publications as well as some other links you may find useful.

 >  **NOTE: I'm currently looking for motivated students that want to work on
->  Academically-relevant, practically-minded research and sysems building.
+>  Academically-relevant, practically-minded research and systems building.
 If
 >  you are a student looking for a research project don't hesitate to reach out
->  to me**
+>  to me.**